-The shady marketers making those credit card and "free vacation" calls are no longer targeting just our land lines, but our private cell phones, since so many people have dumped their land line.
+Since so many people have dumped their land line, the shady marketers making those credit card and "free vacation" calls are now targeting our private cell phones, .

 In addition, the rise of VOIP (internet based) phone calls mean they can make millions of calls a day at no charge, where 10 years ago they would have to pay for each outgoing call.

-Kim Jones of Cincinnati's Oakley neighborhood says phony IRS agents, Sheriff's deputies, timeshare hawkers, and credit consolidators ring her iPhone every day.
+Kim Jones says phony IRS agents, sheriff's deputies, timeshare hawkers, and credit consolidators ring her iPhone every day.

 It's sometimes called cell phone spam, and the Federal Trade Commission estimates computerized robocallers made 4 billion of them last year.